Why choose between the mountains and the sea?

 When it comes to activities to enjoy with family or friends, the choice is equally abundant!
 From surfing on the coast to hiking, mountain biking, climbing, rafting and all the white-water sports you can enjoy in the superb gorges offering spectacular panoramic views, there's something for everyone who loves the great outdoors.
 That said, if you're already feeling tired just looking at all the sporting possibilities, don't panic!
 With its rich cultural heritage, the Basque Country will also delight lovers of art and history, who can visit the many castles, museums and other historic sites dotted around the region.
 Last but not least, the festive Basque culture, with its endless joy and conviviality, will appeal to all tastes.
 Summer in the Basque Country is an almost uninterrupted series of festivals, balls and celebrations, including the not-to-be-missed Fêtes de Bayonne.
 To the sound of traditional music, amid the mouth-watering aromas of local cuisine, the atmosphere is guaranteed!

-A hiker in the Artzamendi mountains, Basque Country
+A change of scene in the Basque Country

 How to get there?